MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 #### Design application to scale

 As you scale a workload, you should design the application to distribute the load.
 Just because you can add more replicas at the infrastructure level doesn't mean your application can use the replicas.
-Designing an application to scale refers is about structuring an application so it can handle increased demands by distributing its workload across resources.
+Designing an application to scale is about structuring an application so it can handle increased demands by distributing its workload across resources.
 Avoid solutions that require client affinity, data locking, or state affinity for a single instance if possible.
 You want to route a client or process to a resource that has available capacity.
 To design for application scalability, consider the following strategies:

 *Eliminate server-side session state.* You should design applications to be stateless where possible.
 For stateful applications, you should use a state store that's external to your server.
 Externalizing session state is the practice of storing session data outside of the application server or container.
 You can externalize session state to distribute session data across multiple servers or services, enabling seamless session management in a distributed environment.
 Consider the following when externalizing session state: